Who we are

 When we collect your personal data. we will make it clear to you which data is necessary in connection with a particular service.
 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including:

-In specific situations, we can collect and process your data with your consent, e.g. when you subscribe to our newsletter or make an enquiry.
+In specific situations, we can collect and process your data with your consent, e.g. when you subscribe to our newsletter, apply for training, or make an enquiry.

 In certain circumstances we need your personal data to comply with our contractual obligations, e.g. if you are a project partner, grant recipient, member or supplier, we need this data to make payments to you.